What Is a Clean Catheterization?

 The Urinary System

-The urinary system consists of the kidneys, bladder and ureters.
+The urinary system contains the kidneys, bladder, and ureters.

-The kidneys filter waste and excess water from the blood stream and make
+The kidneys filter waste and excess water from the blood stream.

-urine.
-The urine then flows down the ureters to the bladder.
-The bladder
+Kidneys make urine.
+Urine then flows through the ureters to the

-Your doctor or nurse will explain your bladder problem.
-These are some common problems:
+Your doctor or nurse will explain what type of bladder problem you have.
+These problems are

 ξ Messages from the bladder to the brain and/or spinal cord are not complete.

 ξ The bladder has weak muscles.
-All the urine does not empty out.
+All urine does not empty out.

 ξ The sphincter does not open properly.
 The bladder overfills.